-To ensure that the community's expecuence are addresced.

-To ensure that the community's concerns are addressed, a public comment period runs from July 9, 2021 through August 13, 2021.
-During this time, the public is encouring this time, the public is encouraged to submit any comment on the PP to the Army.
-The public is encouraged to review the PP and the documents that make up the Administrative Record to gain a more comprehensive understanding of the Site and the Superfund activities that have been conducted here.
-Site documents are available for public review in the Administrative Record File and Information Repository at the Minneson mation Repository at the Minneso-ta Army National Guard, Arden Hills Army Training Center.
-Please call (651) 282- 4420 for an appoint-ment and directions.

-Arden Hills Army Training Center 4761 Hamline Ave N Arden Hills, MN 55112
+To ensure that the community's To ensure that the community's concerns are addressed, a public comment period runs from July 9, 2021 through August 13, 2021.
+During this time, the public is encouraged to submit any comment on the PP to the Army.
+The public is encouraged to review the PP and the documents that make up the Administrative Record to gain a more comprehensive understand-Administrative Record to gain a more comprehensive understand-ing of the Site and the Superfund activities that have been conduct-ed here.
+Site documents are avail-able for public review in the Ad-ministrative Record File and Infor-mation Repository at the Minneso-ta Army National Guard, Arden Hills Army Training Center.
+Please call (651) 282-4420 for an appoint-ment and directions.
+Arden Hills Army Training Center 4761 Hamline Ave N to: USARMY.JBSA.AEC.MBX@mail.mil Or by mail to: U.S. Army Environmental Command

-Written comments on the Proposed Plan may be sent by email
+Arden Hills, MN 55112 Written comments on the Pro-posed Plan may be sent by email